Table of Contents

 Preparing for the Recovery Journey

-Now that you have addressed the AUD and are getting ready to begin the recovery journey, there are some items to take care of.
+Now that you have addressed the AUD and are getting ready to begin the recovery journey, there are some items to take care of prior to the first step in alcohol recovery.
 These include:

 - Take an extended leave of absence.
 Sit down with your employer to make a plan to take a leave of absence.
 Your job is protected by law.